Best Water Filters for Hiking & Backpacking

 - Durability: Trail filters get bounced around in packs, dropped on rocks, and used in cold weather.
 Look for rugged construction and membranes that can handle the abuse of trail life.

 - Ease of use while moving: The best hiking filters work with minimal setup.
-Being able to dip a straw into a stream and drink immediately keeps you moving.
+Being able to dip a straw directly into a stream and drink immediately keeps you moving.

 Top Picks for Hiking